Violet Essential Oil

 Latin name Viola odorata - Family species Violaceae

-Violet, also referred to as English Violet, Garden Violet, Blue Violet, Sweet-scented Violet, is available as an essential oil made from the leaves and an essential oil made from the flowers.
-Violet leaf oil is reported to be used more therapeutically; both oils are used in perfumery.
+Violet, also referred to as English Violet, Garden Violet, Blue Violet, Sweet-scented Violet, have been available as an oil made from the leaves and an oil made from the flowers.
+Violet leaf oil (absolute) is reported to be used more therapeutically and in perfumery.
+It is said that true violet essential oil (from the flower) does not exist, that violet flower absolute is impossible (or difficult) to obtain anymore, and that any violet oil that currently purports to be from the flower is most likely a synthetic replacement.

 Oil Selection Guide